Azeem Rafiq: England under-19 captaincy

-Rafiq made his first-class and List A debuts for Yorkshire during the 2009 season; aged 18, he scored a century for the side in his second first-class match.
-He played for England under-19s against Bangladesh during the summer, taking six wickets in an innings at Scarborough and another five-wicket haul at Derby in the two under-19 Test matches before captaining the side during the under-19 One Day International matches which followed.
-He was captain of the side during the under-19 tour of Bangladesh later in the year, but gave up the role half-way through the ODI series, before being re-appointed to captain England at the Under-19 World Cup held in New Zealand in early 2010.
+Rafiq made his first-class and List-A debuts for Yorkshire during the 2009 season; aged 18, he scored a century for the side in his second first-class match.
+He played for England under-19s against Bangladesh during the summer, taking six wickets in an inning at Scarborough and another five-wicket haul at Derby in the two under-19 Test matches before captaining the side during the under-19 One Day International matches which followed.

+He was captain of the side during the under-19 tour of Bangladesh later in the year, but gave up the role halfway through the ODI series, before being re-appointed to captain England at the Under-19 World Cup held in New Zealand in early 2010.
 Following the tournament, the team's then-coach Mark Robinson called Rafiq a "fierce competitor" and an "outstanding captain" who had "led the team really, really well".

 Later in 2010, however, Rafiq was dropped from the side for breaking mid-match curfews during a series of matches against Sri Lanka under-19s; he responded by publishing an attack against the side's new coach John Abrahams on his Twitter account, deleting the tweets once he realised they were publicly viewable.
 Yorkshire suspended him and the ECB later gave him a one-month ban from all cricket as a result of the tweets.

 Loan to Derbyshire

-After spending the winter playing grade cricket in Australia, Rafiq spent a month at the start of the 2011 season on loan at Derbyshire County Cricket Club in order to play regular first team cricket.
+After spending the winter playing grade cricket in Australia, Rafiq spent a month at the start of the 2011 season on loan at Derbyshire County Cricket Club to play regular first-team cricket.
 He played three County Championship and five Clydesdale Bank 40 matches for the county, taking 11 wickets in what was considered to have been a successful spell at the club, before returning to Yorkshire to play in their Twenty20 Cup campaign later in the season.
 Speaking after the loan, Rafiq said that he had gained confidence from his time at Derbyshire and "felt loved and wanted out there".
 At the end of the season he signed a two-year contract extension with Yorkshire after the club was relegated from Division One of the County Championship.